 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-  - Best sensory toys for kids with autism
+- Best sensory toys for autistic kids

-  - Best games for kids with autism
+- Best games for autistic kids

-  - Best musical toys for kids with autism
+- Best musical toys for autistic kids

-  - Best toys for preschoolers with autism
+- Best toys for autistic preschoolers

 Play is an important part of childhood — and it’s not just fun and games.
 Play lets children be creative and run with their imaginations.

 For autistic children, play provides important sensory input, which simply means engagement with the five senses.

 It also gives autistic children an opportunity to connect with peers (social skills), practice motor skills, and develop a better understanding of the world around them.

 Autistic children may also have difficulties with sensory processing.
 This means they may have trouble processing sights, sounds, smells, textures, or anything else that stimulates the senses.